Middleton-Lab/Equalize_Cephalographs/README.md

 ## Instructions

-- Download & install Anaconda Python (https://continuum.io/).
-Select Python 3.5 or greater (not 2.7).
+- Download & install Anaconda Python (https://www.anaconda.com/download).
 It's a big install, so it takes a while.
 - (Optional) Install Sublime Text for editing .py` files (https://www.sublimetext.com/).
-Or your preferred text editor.
+Or use your preferred text editor.
 - Open Anaconda shell
 - Install packages (only do this once):
     - `conda install scikit-image`